mre/endler.dev/content/2024/move-slow-and-fix-things/index.md

 Your self-worth is not tied to building a unicorn.
 It's okay to be 23 and not be a millionaire founder.

-Don't sell your mental compass for cheap.
+Don't sell your moral compass for cheap.
 You don't have to jump on the AI bandwagon just because it's the hot new thing.
 [At least 144 out of 251 companies](https://www.ycombinator.com/companies?batch=W24&tags=Artificial%20Intelligence&tags=AI&tags=Generative%20AI&tags=AI%20Assistant) from the YC W24 batch are building products with "AI".
 That's 57% of the batch.
 How many of them are actually doing something meaningful with it?
 How many will still be around in 5 years?
 What is the long-lasting value these companies bring to the world?
-We're sitting on a huge pile of tech debt and reward short-term thinking and hypergrowth.
+We're sitting on a huge pile of tech debt and rewarding short-term thinking and hypergrowth.

 Sure, Paul will make a profit if one of them hits it big.
 You can read all about it in his next essay.